thriveweb/deking-new/content/services/diy-kitset-decks.md

 status: Published
 date: '2018-10-06'
 featuredImage: /images/uploads/diy-kitset-deck.png
-excerpt: Need a little help from the experts to build your own deck?
+excerpt: Need a little help from the experts to build your own Deck or Patio?
 welcomeTitle: The Australian "Give it a go" attitude
 welcomeDescription: >-
   Welcome to the DeKing Decks online shop.
 Here you can purchase one of our do